 Join our optional 1 year Club Membership for only $150, to benefit from world class coaching and quality practice at the Etobicoke Olympium Pool.

-**PLEASE NOTE: Discover Freediving is offered every first Thursday of every month.
-AIDA 2 Star Pool course is offered every second Thursday of every month.
+**PLEASE NOTE: PADI Discover Freediving is offered on Monday nights at the Etobicoke Olympium Pool.
+The AIDA 1 Star Pool course is offered every second Thursday of every month.
+You may upgrade to AIDA 2 Star at any time and continue on with your training on the next 2-3 Thursday nights.
 Choose the month that best fits your schedule.**

 Octomask – GoPro mount freediver mask